petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search.md

 Select whether to extract the pre-transformation sample from the Beginning (default), Middle, or End of the text.
 This setting applies only if the text is longer than the maximum character count.

 **Asset Entry Class Names:** Select the asset types to be transformed.
-By default all supported asset types are processed, including Blogs Entry, Knowledge Base Article, Message Boards Message, Web Content Article, and Wiki Page.
+By default four supported asset types are processed, including Blogs Entry, Knowledge Base Article, Web Content Article, and Wiki Page.
+Message Boards Message entities can be configured if desired.

 **Language IDs:** Select the languages and localizations to be transformed.
 By default all listed languages are selected: Arabic (Saudi Arabia), Catalan (Spain), Chinese (China), Dutch (Netherlands), English (United States), Finnish (Finland), French (France), German (Germany), Hungarian (Hungary), Japanese (Japan), Portuguese (Brazil), Spanish (Spain), and Swedish (Sweden).
 Select multiple languages from the list using _Ctrl + Click_.

+The Search Settings include the following:

 **Cache Timeout:** Set the cache timeout in milliseconds for transformed search keywords.
 By default 604800 is used (about ten minutes).

 ## Understanding Semantic Search in Liferay

+Semantic Search in Liferay can be one of two things:
+1. Full semantic search, where the normal indexers are disabled in a Search blueprint, and a well-trained model is used to index and search all the content
+1. Hybrid semantic search, where a lexical, or keyword, search is performed first, and a more generally model is employed to re-score the results, using .

-Providing a robust understanding of a semantic search's intricacies is beyond the scope of this brief explanation.
+Providing a robust understanding semantic search and its intricacies is beyond the scope of this brief explanation.
 Instead we'll focus on how Liferay's Semantic Search implementation works, along the way explaining a few fundamental concepts of a semantic search.

-Semantic search impacts the Liferay search at both index time and search time.
+Semantic search impacts the Liferay search at both index time and search time, introducing an additional level of content processing.

 During the indexing phase,